In the Community

 Emergency Department outreach program

-Through this program, Empire Blue Cross Blue Shield reaches out to members 23-48 hours post emergency room visit to assist with any follow up needs.
+Through this program, Anthem Blue Cross and Blue Shield reaches out to members 23-48 hours post emergency room visit to assist with any follow up needs.
 This can include follow up appointments with primary care and other providers and social determinants of health needs, as identified.

 Wellness and Recovery Support

-A Wellness and Recovery Specialist (WRS) from the plan works with members in the hospital to help them strive toward recovery goals.
+A Wellness and Recovery Specialist (WRS) from Anthem Blue Cross and Blue Shield works with members in the hospital to help them strive toward recovery goals.
 WRS have experience working through treatment to recovery to develop a “peer” environment.
 They offer emotional and practical support, as well as informational resources.

 Backpack Heroes